vianetz/secure-cookies-magento1/README.md

 Installation Instructions
 -------------------------

 For installation notes please see also [our FAQ](https://www.vianetz.com/en/faq/how-to-install-the-magento-extension.html).

+#### Preparations
 1. Do a backup of your Magento installation for safety reasons.
-1. Disable Magento compilation feature (if activated): System > Tools > Compiler
+2. Disable Magento compilation feature (if activated): _System > Tools > Compiler_

+#### a) Installation with composer (recommended)
+3. Run `composer install vianetz/secure-cookies-magento1`

+#### or b) Installation with modman
+3. Clone this repository into your modman folder and run `modman deploy-all`

+#### or c) Manual Installation
-1. Unzip the setup package and copy the contents of the src/ folder into the Magento root folder.
+3. Unzip the setup package and copy the contents of the `src/` folder into the Magento root folder.
 (The folder structure is the same as in your Magento installation.
 No files will be overwritten.)
    Please assure that the files are uploaded with the same file user permissions as the Magento installation!

+#### Final Tasks
-1. Clear the Magento cache (and related caches like APC if available)
+4. Clear the Magento cache (and related caches like APC/FPC/Opcache if available)
-1. Logout from the admin panel and then login again
+5. Logout from the admin panel and then login again
-1. Enable the Magento compilation feature (if it was activated before): System > Tools > Compiler
+6. Enable the Magento compilation feature (if it was activated before): _System > Tools > Compiler_

-As an alternative you can install the module via modman.
-Please find [more information](https://github.com/colinmollenhour/modman) about that installation method (thanks @colinmollenhour).

 We also offer paid installation services.
-If you are interested please contact me at support@vianetz.com.
+If you are interested please [contact me](https://www.vianetz.com/en/contacts).

 Uninstallation
 --------------